hkiyomaru/pra/scripts/0517/README.md

 # Problem

-Apply PCA and Fisher LDA to samples generated from two Gaussian distributions.
+Apply PCA to real data, and try the several application.

 # Development environment